Staff Awards of Excellence

 - Activities can be related to, but are not limited to the following – energy conservation practices, recycling and waste diversion practices, water conservation practices, sustainable purchasing practices, sustainable food choices and service delivery, sustainable accommodation operations, green meetings and events, paperless office initiatives, energy conservation practices

-Global Citizenship is awarded to an individual or team who accomplished some or all of the following:
+Global Citizenship is awarded to an individual who accomplished some or all of the following:

 - Initiated and maintained sustainable, collaborative partnerships within UBC or with community, governmental, indigenous or other educational organizations

 - Demonstrated systems thinking and encouraged collaboration, sense-making and integration across campuses